Sexual assault, harassment and trauma

 • Police: if you are thinking of reporting the violence to the police it is important that you do not change your clothes, comb your hair or wash yourself.
 This may remove evidence.

-If you or someone you know is in a life-threatening situation, please:
+If you or someone you know is in an unsafe or life-threatening situation, please:

 Call Triple Zero (000)